-The Local Government Act 1995 requires all existing Local Laws to be reviewed every eight years.
-As part of this process the intention to review Local Laws is advertised in the media giving residents and ratepayers the opportunity to comment on any proposed changes, additions or deletions to the Shire's Local Laws.
+The Local Government Act 1995 requires all existing local laws to be reviewed every eight years.
+As part of this process the intention to review local laws is advertised in the media giving residents and ratepayers the opportunity to comment on any proposed changes, additions or deletions to the Shire's local laws.

-In the year 2019/20 the Shire of Northam finalised the review of four (4) local laws with the final local law being gazetted in 2020/21, concluding the process for the eight (8) year review of Council's local laws.
+In the year 2019/20 the Shire of Northam finalised the review of four (4) local laws with the final local law being gazetted in 2020/21, concluding the process for the eight (8) year review of the Shire's local laws.